userflow/userflow-electron/README.md

 startUserflow()
 ```

-When developing your Electorn app locally, start it with the `--userflow-dev-server` command line flag, e.g.:
+When developing your Electron app locally, start it with the `--userflow-dev-server` command line flag, e.g.:

 ```sh
 electron . --userflow-dev-server